Freshman applicants must meet the following criteria for full admission:

 - Provide financial documentation

-Visa students should upload all application materials to their iStart account.
+Visa students should upload all application materials to their Atlas account.
 Instructions for account registration will arrive via email after submission of the application for admission.

 For graduate programs, contact the individual department in order to learn about program requirements and receive an application.
 The following graduate programs are available at IU Southeast:

-All students who require a visa to be in the US are required to demonstrate English proficiency.
+All nonnative English-speaking applicants who require a visa to be in the US are required to demonstrate English proficiency.

 - A score of 530 or higher on the paper version of the Test of English as a Foreign Language (TOEFL)